 I still remember as a child being taken for the first time to a waterfall and marvelling at the long cascade of noisy water.
-Here in Ireland, we have some amazing falls and you can combine a visit to them with a family walk and picnic, great excuse to get the kids outdoors and off screens.
-Visit These Wonderful Waterfalls in Ireland Perfect for a Family Day Out:
+We have some amazing waterfalls in Ireland and you can combine a visit to them with a family walk and picnic.

 Don’t miss our best content straight to your inbox!
 Sign up now and get our FREE newsletters packed with fun ideas and things to do with the kids, family-friendly recipes, expert advice, parenting tips and great competitions.